Canadianlic

 The Human Side of Denial: A Family's Battle with a Denied Claim

 Why?
-Because the anesthesiologist wasn’t listed under the same group as the hospital in their insurer’s database.
-It took six months, dozens of phone calls, and a formal appeal process before they were reimbursed.
+The anesthesiologist was not on the same list as the hospital on the database of their insurance company.
+It was six months, dozens of phone calls and a formal appeal process before they got reimbursed.

 What To Do If Your Claim Is Denied